inet-framework/inet-framework.github.io/_includes/Devel-DocumentationGuidelines.md

 C++ documentation:

-*   Of the many syntaxes Doxygen allows, use the //\** *|/ one. @brief lines are usually not needed.
+*   Of the many syntaxes Doxygen allows, use the `//** */` one. `@brief` lines are usually not needed.
 *   Class comments should be about the *implementation* of the given protocol (as NED already documents the purpose and external interface).
-When the implementation is straightforward, "Please see the NED file for details" is a perfectly fine comment.
+When the implementation is straightforward, *"Please see the NED file for details"* is a perfectly fine comment.
 *   Only public methods should be documented.
-Don't use /\** *|/ comments for private data members, private methods, etc. (We recommend //-comments instead.)
+Don't use `/** */` comments for private data members, private methods, etc. (We recommend `//` comments instead.)

  [1]: Contributors
  [2]: https://github.com/inet-framework/inet/tree/integration/doc/src/manual